-Your annual bill is called the 'Council tax demand notice 2017/18' – this is the legal name for a council tax bill in the UK – or simply 'Council tax bill 2024/25'.
+Your annual bill is called a 'Council tax demand notice 2024/25' – the legal name for a council tax bill in the UK – or simply 'Council tax bill 2024/25'.

 Your property valuation

 Your bill tells you which valuation band your property has been given.
 A valuation band is a range of property values, represented by a letter from A to H. The higher the letter, the higher the estimated value of your property compared with other properties.

 Your property valuation band is decided by the UK Valuation Office Agency (VOA) – Thurrock Council cannot change your valuation band.

 Find out about: